francescomalatesta/rsz/README.md

     rsz --in "resized/images/here"

+**Note:** *The default value for this flag, if not specified, is "resized".
+This means that if you execute rsz without the `--in` flag, resized images will be saved in the "resized" folder as a default.*

 #### Filter Input by Format

 Let's say you have some JPEGs and PNGs, but you just want to resize the PNG files.
 No problem, just use